top of page

 The important factors when choosing your egg donor include age, availability, medical history, personality, location, and most important physical characteristics (such as eye, hair and skin color as well as blood type) that match yours and your family’s.

-Giving Tree Surrogacy is committed to providing the most optimal conditions for Intended Parents looking to grow your family through egg donation.
+Giving Tree Surrogacy is committed to providing the most optimal conditions for Intended Parents looking to grow their families through egg donation.
 All of our egg donors must meet criteria that include age, weight, family history, lifestyle, education and schedule flexibility requirements.

-In screening our egg donors, we follow very strict guidelines set forth by the American Society for Reproductive Medicine.
-All of our donors are personally interviewed and counseled prior to including them in our pool of egg donors, and we do everything in our power to ensure each donor fully understands the commitment required.
+In screening our egg donors, we follow very strict guidelines set forth by the American Society for Reproductive Medicine (ASRM).
+All of our donors are personally interviewed and counseled prior to including them in our database of egg donors, and we do everything in our power to ensure each donor fully understands the commitment required.

-As long as both the egg donor and the Intended Parent are comfortable with the arrangement, you can elect to have as little or as much contact as you like.
+As long as both the egg donor and the Intended Parents are comfortable with the arrangement, you can elect to have as little or as much contact as you like.

-Our legal team will draft an agreement and contract covering medical procedures, reimbursements, and relationship with the child/children once you are matched with your gestational surrogate or egg donor.
+Yes.
+For the protection of both the intended parents and the surrogates/egg donors, legal contacts are required for a successful journey.
+Our legal team will draft an agreement and contract covering medical procedures, reimbursements, and relationship with the child/children once you are matched with your gestational surrogate and/or egg donor.

-Legal works might also include, but not limited to: a judgment of paternity, a pre-birth order, a voluntary acknowledgement of paternity, a custody orders, or an adoption.
+Legal work may also include – but is not limited to – a judgment of paternity, a pre-birth order, a voluntary acknowledgement of paternity, a custody order, or an adoption.
 Our legal team will represent you in any negotiations to finalize your parental rights.

-Many surrogacy friendly states such as California will allow Intended Parents to a pre-birth order that will allow the hospital to enter the intended parent’s name on the birth certificate.
-In some other States or instances, there will be additional legal work which will require the intended parents name to be added on the birth certificate after the birth of the child/ children.
+In many surrogacy-friendly states pre-birth order will be put in place that will allow the hospital to enter the intended parent’s names on the birth certificate.
+In some instances, there will be additional legal work which will require the intended parents’ names to be added on the birth certificate after the birth of the child/ children.

-If you undergo gestational surrogacy, our legal team will constitute the pre-birth order, which establishes your parental rights and the surrogate’s relinquishment of the baby/ babies so your surrogate will not have any parental rights to the baby.
+If you undergo gestational surrogacy, our legal team will constitute the pre-birth order, which establishes your parental rights and the surrogate’s relinquishment of the baby/ babies, ensuring your surrogate will not have any parental rights to the baby.

-In rare cases where a surrogate has strongly bonded with your child during pregnancy, an agency counseling and support services can be provided to help both parties overcome any anxiety during the journey.
+In the rare case where a surrogate has strongly bonded with your child during pregnancy, an agency counseling and support services can be provided to help both parties overcome any anxiety during the journey.

 Still have more questions before starting your journey?